HNoMS B-5: Operation Weserübung and Capture

 Karlsruhe however hadn't just sat idly by either as when the barrage against her was launched from the Odderøya Fortress, she turned in the fjord in order to bring her full broadside into the action.
 At about 07.30 am a twin-engined aircraft attacked the interned German submarine U-21 which was docked in Kristiansand harbor after having been seized by Norwegian warships for neutrality violations on 27 March 1940 after it had run aground on the Oddene shallows near Mandal.
 HNoMS Odin opened fire at the aircraft which was suspected to be part of the previous Luftwaffe attack.
 However it was quickly discovered that the aircraft was instead a RAF Lockheed Hudson reconnaissance aircraft, HNoMS Odin immediately ceased fire after it had luckily yet succeeded in hitting the aircraft.

-Meanwhile, the German invasion force had been in an artillery duel with the Odderøya Fortress for nearly two hours with the Norwegians being able to repel two of their breakthrough attempts until a heavy fog covered the harbor just like the day before, forcing both sides to cease fire.
+Meanwhile, the German invasion force had been in an artillery duel with the Odderøya Fortress for nearly two hours with the Norwegians being able to repel two of their breakthroughs attempts until a heavy fog covered the harbor just like the day before, forcing both sides to cease fire.
 During the ceasefire, the Norwegian commander received message in Norwegian code ordering him not to fire at any British or French forces in response to the previous incident with HNoMS Odin.
 It also stated that French destroyers were coming to the aid of the stricken Norwegian force at Kristiansand.

 These orders were relayed to the Norwegian forces at 10 am while HNoMS Gyller, after having received an orientation on the situation from the commander of the Odderøya Fortress, steamed out to the harbor entrance and swung out her torpedo tubes in order to greet any incoming intruders with a single ticket to the bottom of the fjord.
 However, when the order of the Norwegian commander was received, confusion spread through the ranks of the defenders as when the fog cleared, there was uncertainty over which flags were flown by the intruding warships.
 The defenders at the Odderøya Fortress even confused one of the signal flags for the French flag which meant that the guns from the fortress went silent, not risking firing at their allies again.
 The Norwegian defenders ended up letting the German force enter the harbor unopposed on their third attempt and land their troops in Kristiansand at 10.30 am.

 HNoMS Gyller had in the meantime returned to the harbor and was docked at Tollbodbrygga wharf in order to refill her water tanks for an upcoming battle, instead she was captured there by German forces without a fight.
 Kristiansand surrendered at 5 pm that same day along with all defending Norwegian forces.
 All vessels of the Norwegian naval force stationed in Kristiansand surrendered on 11 April 1940 at Marvika naval station including HNoMS Odin and HNoMS B-5 which had been captured by a German E-boat two days earlier without seeing action at the defense of Kristiansand.